Corporate Governance

 The Board of Directors every year conducts analysis and evaluation on the effectiveness of the Board of Directors (“BoD”) in accordance with Article 23 of the Corporate Governance Guideline, and reviews and implements improvement measures for the issues identified.

-Methods of evaluation and analysis
+<Methods of evaluation and analysis>

 - (1)

-- Timing: December 2024 – February 2025
+- Timing: December 2025 – January 2026

 - (2)

-- Survey respondents: Eight directors and four Audit & Supervisory Board members for a total of 12 respondents
+- Survey respondents: Eight Directors and four Audit & Supervisory Board Members for a total of 12 respondents

 - (3)